 Mindfulness is the process of helping our youth tune in to their bodies and minds in a positive, non-judgmental way.
 Often, young people do not have a say in what happens to them, but they do have control over how they respond to it.
 We seek to help young people reclaim their power by learning (and practicing) coping skills and by building strong attachments with our staff.
 The center uses Trust Based-Relational Intervention (TBRI) as a behavioral and emotional model for guiding care.
 This model believes that, by focusing on strengthening the connection between children and caregivers, secure attachments can be formed.
 We run weekly TBRI-based nurture groups to work towards these attachments and to teach life skills in a fun, engaging way.
 We also teach classes on healthy relationships with self and others.

 We want mindfulness to be taught playfully.
 From deep breathing during a bell to mindfully eating chocolate, these lessons allow our youth to practice valuable skills that they can pull from when they need.
 Yoga classes engage the kids’ bodies in their mindfulness practice and remind them to always return to their breath.

 Each day, our after school program has dedicated time to practice literacy and math, as well as to complete homework.
 Tutors work individually with youth who are struggling in their classes. iReady, an online learning platform, helps kids supplement their school learning with individually-tailored lessons.

 Art-based programming is the area that our youth crave most.
-From making music to dancing, painting or designing comic books, the kids in Sun Valley love to create.
+From making music to dancing, painting, designing comic books, or doing improv, the kids in Sun Valley love to create.
 Art is a means for our youth to own their voices and to present them to the world.
 In Fall 2018, the kids presented at their first Art Showcase (with elementary schoolers and teens combined), where they read poems, danced, and sold photography.